TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 1.7 =

+* A new setting is being added named as 'Lockout date after X orders' which allows to block the dates for further deliveries after X number of orders.
+* The plugin is now compatible with 3rd party plugins like:
+	- WooCommerce Zapier Integration.
+	- WooCommerce Print Invoice & Delivery Note
+	- WooCommerce PDF Invoices & Packing Slips
+	- WooCommerce Customer/Order CSV Export
+	- WooCommerce Subscriptions
+	- WooCommerce Print Orders
+	- WooCommerce Print Invoice/Packing list
+* Delivery Date field on the checkout page has been made readonly preventing manual editing.

+= 1.6 =
+* The jQuery UI version has been updated to 1.10.4.
+The old version was throwing a Javascript error in some pages in the WordPress Admin.

+= 1.5 =
+* The plugin fields in admin have been restructured.
+We are now using the WordPress Settings API for all the plugin fields in admin.
+* We have included .po, .pot and .mo files in the plugin.
+The plugin strings can now be translated to any language using these files.

 = 1.4 =
 * We have added a new setting 'Mandatory field?' in the admin dashboard, which will allow the Delivery Date field to be set as mandatory on the checkout page.